ransurf/lyt-quartz-content/notes/evaporated in a thousand follies''.md

 I mash up this concept from [[Alexandre Dumas|Alexandre Dumas]] with the Large Hadron Collider in Switzerland in my LYT workshop lesson focused on [[./Thought Collisions|Thought Collisions]].

-Over at [[ideas/MOCs are Dialectics|ideas/MOCs are Dialectics]], we continue marinating in this pressure cooker of thought.
+Over at [[./MOCs are Dialectics|MOCs are Dialectics]], we continue marinating in this pressure cooker of thought.